FossoresLP/go-jwt/API.md

 `RemovePublicKey(keyid string)` removes a public key by key ID from the verification set.
 This can be used to remove compromised keys.
 It is a noop for the public key belonging to the private key used for signing.

 `CurrentKey() publickey.PublicKey` returns the public key belonging to the private key used for signing.
+The key should be properly encoded so it can easily be encoded to PEM or transferred in binary with the least possible overhead.

 ### `SignatureSettings`